 And we get it, being retired also means sticking to a defined budget.

-The amount of Southwest points you’re getting and the amount of money saved by booking flights with those points will FAR outweigh the cost of that tiny annual fee.
+The amount of Southwest points you’re getting and the amount of money saved by booking flights with those points will FAR outweigh the cost of the annual fee.

-• 2X per $1 on local transit and commuting, including rideshare
+2x per $1 on local transit and commuting, including rideshare (through December 31, 2025)

 Southwest truly loves its customers.

-That’s pretty darn generous considering this is the airline’s lowest-tier card!
+That’s quite generous, considering this is the airline’s lowest-tier card.

 Who doesn’t love a little something extra, eh?
 Each year you hold the Southwest Plus, you’ll also receive: